-The information provided on this website is not for the purpose of providing personal financial product or investment advice.
+The information provided on this website is not for the purpose of providing personal financial products or investment advice.
 It does not take into account your particular investment objectives, financial situation, or investment needs.
 You should assess whether the information provided is appropriate to your particular investment objectives, financial situation, and investment needs.
 You should do this before making an investment decision.
 You can either make this assessment yourself or seek the assistance of a financial or legal adviser.
-The information contained in this website and the informational links is not a recommendation to invest in any investments, securities, or financial products.
+The information contained on this website and the informational links is not a recommendation to invest in any investments, securities, or financial products.

 Please refer to the links below for electronic copies of the U.S. OMNI & TSACG 2022 Annual Retirement Benefits Guide (ARBG) and 403(b) Meaningful Notice/Plan Information brochure.